-A pilot project in the Overstrand, Vuka Energy Savings, has for 3 years now, demonstrated and tested the audience rating and usage of many energy saving technologies and found that once the technologies are understood and used regularly, a good savings in monthly costs of electricity, gas, paraffin or wood is reported.
+A pilot project in the Overstrand, Vuka Energy Savings has demonstrated and tested the audience rating and usage of many energy saving technologies and found that once the technologies are understood and used regularly, a good savings in monthly costs of electricity, gas, paraffin or wood is reported.

 Thus, with the money saved in buying fuel, extra food items could help fill empty tummies.

 These energy saving technologies also cut down on the time taken for cooking a meal – thus, the housewife does not have to stand over or watch her food cooking for more than 10 to 30 minutes, depending on the item cooked.
 This means that women do not need to leave unattended pots on gas/paraffin or open fires, often with children alone in the dwelling.